7 Fitness Trends for 2023

 Although 2020 has been a year full of changes, it’s exciting to look to the future.
 With a vaccine on the horizon in the near future, the fitness industry will continue to experience the effects of the pandemic.
 Here are seven fitness trends to watch out for in 2021.

 It will come as no surprise that home fitness will continue to grow.
 As digital fitness options expand even more, we’re going to see home workouts become the norm.
 Although they likely won’t replace gyms, more people want to find ways to work out at home and fit exercise around their schedule.
 This means creating a space at home for exercise where you can consistently workout and see results.
 Whether it’s a garage gym or purpose-built outdoor gym, home fitness is set to be big for 2021 with a big emphasis on the importance of a personal workout space.

 Home Gym Equipment

 Fitness enthusiasts will continue to look for equipment that will take their home gym to the next levels.
 Things like dumbbells, gym flooring, racks, and bands will continue to be in demand as people search for their fitness fix.
 Amid another UK lockdown, home fitness is once again the only option for fitness.
-Whether it’s running or installing a free weights area in the home, gym equipment has a role to play in the world of home fitness.
+Whether it’s investing in home gym flooring, installing a free weights area in the home, gym equipment has a role to play in the world of home fitness.

 Yoga and Pilates